West Arnhem

 Employment conditions in West Arnhem face significant challenges, ranking among the bottom 10% of areas assessed nationally

-There are 1,875 residents in work, which is 9.0% above the Rest of NT's rate of 5.9%.
-Workforce participation is significantly lower at 34.9%, compared to the Rest of NT's 50.7%.
-Employment is concentrated in health care & social assistance, public administration & safety, and education & training, with a strong specialization in education & training (1.6 times the regional level).
-Accommodation & food services have limited presence at 2.3%, compared to the regional average of 6.9%.
+According to Census responses, only 0.7% of residents work from home.
+Employment is concentrated in health care & social assistance, public administration & safety, and education & training.
+The area has a particularly strong specialization in education & training with an employment share of 1.6 times the regional level.
+Conversely, accommodation & food services have limited presence at 2.3%, compared to the regional average of 6.9%.

-The area offers limited local employment opportunities, as indicated by the Census working population vs resident population count.
-Between September 2024 and September 2025, the labour force decreased by 0.9% while employment declined by 2.2%, resulting in a rise in unemployment rate of 1.1 percentage points.
-In comparison, the Rest of NT recorded an employment decline of 1.3% and a labour force decline of 1.2%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to West Arnhem's employment mix suggests local employment should increase by 6.7% over five years and 14.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.
+The local job market appears to offer fewer opportunities as indicated by the difference between the Census working population and resident population.
+Between September 2024 and September 2025, the labour force decreased by 0.9% while employment declined by 2.2%, leading to a rise in unemployment rate of 1.1 percentage points.
+In comparison, the Rest of NT had an employment decline of 1.3% and a labour force decline of 1.2%.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to West Arnhem's employment mix suggests local employment should increase by 6.7% over five years and 14.1% over ten years, though this is a simple extrapolation for illustrative purposes and does not consider local population projections.

 Frequently Asked Questions - Employment